-As Executive Director of Texas African American Museum, It is with tremendous excitement and enthusiasm as I extend this warm welcome to you our visitors.
+As the Texas African American Museum Advisory Committee Chair, It is with tremendous excitement and enthusiasm as I extend this warm welcome to you our visitors.
 We are located in the heart of East Texas, Tyler Texas labeled as "The Rose Capitol of Texas".

 We present to the public an opportunity to delve back in time reflecting on our past ancestral history.